muarshad01/Quran_Topics/Quran_Topics/Ilm.md

 ### [Fikr, Tension Aur Gham Se Nijat | Peace of Heart in Islam | Dr Israr Ahmed](https://www.youtube.com/watch?v=DS9kWNcmkD4)
 * Five Question:
-1. Your complete Life
+1. Your COMPLETE Life
-2. Especially your young age
+2. Especially your YOUNG age
-3. Where did you earn
+3. Where did you EARN
-4. Where did you spend
+4. Where did you SPEND
-5. How much did you acted up the Ilm you acquired
+5. How much did you acted-upon-the-Ilm you acquired

 ***